Saurabh Netravalkar: International cricket

+In 2016, he turned up for the North West Region at the USACA National Championship.
+He went out to seek opportunities to play as much as possible when the ICC lowered their minimum residency for eligibility from four years to three.
+He delivered a clinical spell for Southern California Cricket Association XI against a USA XI in a national-team warm-up match in the summer of 2017 which caught the attention of the then head coach of US national team Pubudu Dassanayake.

-In January 2018, he got selected in the United States national cricket team for the 2017–18 Regional Super50 tournament in the West Indies.
+In January 2018, he was selected in the United States national cricket team for the 2017–18 Regional Super50 tournament in the West Indies.
+He made his List A debut in American colours against Leeward Islands where he took 2 for 45 in 10 overs, although USA lost by a margin of 162 runs.
 In August 2018, he was named in the United States' squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament in Morrisville, North Carolina.
 In October 2018, USA Cricket appointed him as the captain of the United States team for the 2018–19 Regional Super50 tournament in the West Indies and the 2018 ICC World Cricket League Division Three tournament in Oman.

 In February 2019, he became US's captain in Twenty20 International (T20I).
 He led them in a series against UAE.
 The matches were the first T20I fixtures to be played by the United States national team.
-He debuted in T20I in that series on 15 March 2019.

-Further he USA cricket association announced him as their captain for Division 2 U19 World Cup, Namibia on April 2019.
+He debuted in T20I in that series on March 15, 2019.
+Further the USA cricket association announced him as their captain for Division 2 U19 World Cup, Namibia in April 2019.
 The US finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
-Netravalkar made his ODI debut for the United States on 27 April 2019, against Papua New Guinea, in the tournament's third-place playoff.
+Netravalkar made his ODI debut for the United States on April 27, 2019, against Papua New Guinea, in the tournament's third-place playoff.